tengfoonglam/kitti_odometry_replayer_ros2/README.md

    * Transformations in the vehicle model
    * Software architecture
 - [ ] Odometry node that uses visual odometry (e.g. using [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3))
+- [ ] Instructions on how to record a rosbag when performing an odometry run and evaluating the odometry pipeline performance using [evo](https://github.com/MichaelGrupp/evo)